 The Dannhauser WTP (Figure 14.31, Table 14.32) was built in 1949 to supply water to the Dannhauser Water Supply Scheme (Figure 14.32, Figure 14.33) and is situated in Dannhauser.
-The design capacity is 2 Ml/day and the plant has been producing $1.8Ml/day^{13}$ for the 4 months prior to being temporarily decommissioned in March 2020 (refurbishment of the plant and raw water pipeline is necessary).
+The design capacity is 2 M $\ell$ /day and the plant was producing 1.8M $\ell$ /dayfor the 4 months prior to being temporarily decommissioned in March 2020 (refurbishment of the plant and raw water pipeline is necessary).
 Water meter records are reported to be good.
-Still decommissioned as at January 202114 (yet to be repaired).
+Still decommissioned as at February 2022 (yet to be repaired; the DM is sourcing funding).